 Mrs Julie Marston

-I am delighted to be a member of the Oakmeadow team this term, and am very excited about our year ahead in Grasshopper class.
+I am delighted to be a member of the Oakmeadow team this term, and am very excited about our year ahead in Owls class.
 My teaching career started in Hampshire, a few years before my husband and I returned to our home county of Shropshire in 2005.
 Our daughters have both attended Oakmeadow, and I also attended both Longmeadow and Oakland School as a child, so it feels very special to now be teaching here.

 My teaching career has seen me develop my passion for maths; I have led maths in previous teaching roles, have studied for a MA in Specialist Primary Mathematics and I also work for the Salop and Herefordshire Maths Hub as a ‘Teaching for Mastery’ Specialist.
 This allows me to support other schools to implement ideas and strategies used in countries which consistently achieve highly in maths.
 This time last year, I was privileged to have the amazing opportunity to go to China to find out more about the way they teach.
 This is a fascinating role and one which from which I continue to learn and strive to find new and exciting ways to inspire the pupils I teach.